david672orford/pub-tools/docs/notes-on-zoom.md

 Edit ~/.config/zoomus.conf and make sure you have the following settings:

+Restores the window manager title bars which were suppressed in Zoom 6:

+    [General]
     showSystemTitlebar=true

+Prevents the Zoom window from turning into a weird little always-on-top picture of the current speaker whenever you switch virtual desktops:

+    [General]
     enableMiniWindow=false

-The first change restores the window manager title bars which were suppressed in Zoom 6.
-The second change prevents the Zoom window from turning into a weird little always-on-top picture of the current speaker whenever you switch virtual desktops.

 ## Zoom meeting URLs